chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 2. Create an installation directory such as `/opt/xebialabs/xl-deploy-cli` or `C:\Program Files\XL Deploy\CLI`.
 3. Copy the XL Deploy CLI archive to the directory.
 3. Extract the archive in the directory.

+Refer to [Connect to XL Deploy from the CLI](/xl-deploy/how-to/connect-to-xl-deploy-from-the-cli.html) for more information.

 ## High availability setup